righthalfplane/rfspace/README.md

 microphoneFMTX2.cpp is a soapySDR program that transmits FM.

+nbfmReceive.cpp is a c++ program that receives Narrow Band FM using SoapySDR.

+nbfmSend.cpp is a c++ program that sends Narrow Band FM using SoapySDR.

 ofdm_loopback05.grc is an ofdm transmitter and receiver using gnuradio-companion.

 ofdm_loopback_blade08Mac.grc is an ofdm receiver for the Macintosh using gnuradio-companion.